ChatGPT Vision: Read Screenshots, Charts, and UI Without Hallucinations

 say so and stop instead of guessing.

 The “say so and stop” clause is the one that matters most.
-Without it, the model will produce a plausible-looking output instead of telling you the image was unreadable.
+Without it, the model produces a plausible-looking output instead of telling you the image was unreadable.

 Quality check

-• For verbatim transcription: spot-check 3-5 lines against the image.
+• Verbatim transcription: spot-check 3-5 lines against the image.
 If any are wrong, re-prompt with “be more careful with line N” or upload a higher-res crop.

-• For charts: check that the trend description matches what you see.
-If specific numbers came back, verify each one against an explicit label on the chart.
+• Charts: confirm the trend description matches what you see.
+For any specific number returned, verify it against an explicit label on the chart.

-• For handwriting: read the original yourself for any critical line.
+• Handwriting: read the original yourself for any critical line.
 The model handles printing well, cursive less well, and abbreviations badly.

 Common mistakes

-• Uploading a full-screen screenshot when you only care about one window.
-Vision gets distracted by the menu bar and tabs.
+• Uploading a full-screen screenshot when you only care about one window — Vision gets distracted by chrome around it.

-• Asking “what does this chart say?” without constraints.
-The model will read off the trend AND invent specific numbers that aren’t labeled.
+• Asking “what does this chart say?” with no constraints.
+It reads the trend and invents specific numbers that aren’t labeled.

 • Trusting Vision on small text.
-Logs, code, and footer fine-print are where OCR errors silently slip in.
+Logs, code, and fine print are where OCR errors silently slip in.

-• Letting the model fill in fields that are partially cut off in the screenshot.
-It will produce plausible completions that don’t match the original.
+• Letting the model fill in fields that are cut off at the screenshot edge — it produces plausible completions that don’t match the original.

-• Using a low-resolution screenshot from a chat-app preview.
-Re-export from the source app at full resolution.
+• Using a low-resolution preview from a chat app.
+Re-export from the source at full resolution.

 FAQ